Zipstack/unstract/README.md

 # Only do setup of environment files.
 ./run-platform.sh -e

-# Only do docker images build with a specific version tag.
+# Only do docker images pull/build with a specific version tag.
 ./run-platform.sh -b v0.1.0

-### Build and run Docker containers in detached mode
+# Pull and run Docker containers in detached mode.
 ./run-platform.sh -d -v v0.1.0
 ```

-Now in your browser, visit [http://frontend.unstract.localhost](http://frontend.unstract.localhost).
+Now visit [http://frontend.unstract.localhost](http://frontend.unstract.localhost) in your browser.

 That's all.
 Enjoy!